-Now, start proceed installation Jenkins:
+Now, start to proceed with installation Jenkins:

 Start Jenkins service:

 /var/log/jenkins/jenkins.log.
 You can also fine-tune the configuration.

 Install Apache web server on your system:

 Create a new virtual host directive in Apache.
-For example, create a new Apache configuration file named ‘jenkins.conf’ on your virtual server:
+For example, create a new Apache configuration file named ‘

 Add the following lines:

-http://your-server-ip:8080 and complete the required the steps to finish the installation.
+http://your-server-ip:8080 and complete the required steps to finish the installation.
 If you are using a firewall, please open port 8080 to enable access to the control panel.
-Default installation password can be found at
+The default installation password can be found at

-Congratulation’s!
+Congratulations!
 You have successfully installed Jenkins.
 Thanks for using this tutorial for installing Jenkins on Ubuntu 18.04 LTS (Bionic Beaver) system.
-For additional help or useful information, we recommend you to check the official Jenkins web site.
+For additional help or useful information, we recommend you to check the official Jenkins website.